Phil Taylor (darts player): 2014

 Taylor was 1/50 with bookmakers to win his second round match against Michael Smith in the 2014 World Championship but suffered a huge upset by losing 4–3 to the world number 32.
 Taylor lost the world number one spot to Michael van Gerwen after the event as the Dutchman won his first world title.
 He returned to action at the Premier League six weeks later with a new set of darts having switched manufacturers.
 However, Taylor suffered his first whitewash in the tournament's history as Van Gerwen thrashed him 7–0 in 13 minutes.
 Taylor bounced back a few days later to win the third UK Open Qualifier by defeating Adrian Lewis 6–2 and sealing the title with a nine-darter.
 It was his second perfect leg of the day after he had also hit one in the last 16 against Andy Hamilton.
 However, his poor start to the Premier League continued as he lost three of his next four games to find himself in real danger of relegation.

 At the UK Open, he was the victim of the biggest shock in the tournament's history as factory worker Aden Kirk, ranked world number 137 and making his television debut, beat Taylor 9–7.
 This run of form prompted The Guardians Rob Smyth to write an article suggesting that Taylor's decline was now terminal.

 Taylor lost 6–5 against Gary Anderson in the final of the third Players Championship.
 Earlier in the tournament, he had beaten Van Gerwen 6–5, who averaged 114 and hit a nine-darter.
-He had also seen off Terry Jenkins 6–4 despite him averaging 111.
+He had also seen off Terry Jenkins 6–4, who averaged 111.
 24 hours later he won the fourth event following a 6–0 thrashing of Ian White in the final.
 Taylor played seven matches on the day and ended up with an overall average of 106.59, which included an average of 118.42 against Vincent van der Voort in the last 16.
 Taylor claimed another title at the German Darts Masters by beating Van Gerwen 6–4 in the final.